Welcome to Sermons That Work.

 Carrying on that tradition, the Episcopal Church has been offering Sermons That Work online since 1995.
 Browse its archives of over 1,000 sermons, grouped by lectionary years (A, B, C).

-Sermons That Work is part of the Episcopal Digital Network and is edited by Sarah Johnson.
+Sermons That Work is part of the Episcopal Digital Network and is edited by The Rev. Shannon Kelly.

 To read our network Comment Policy, click here.